 The practise exams are designed to be indicative of the actual exam with respect to the balance of questions across subject areas.
 They also provide you with results to help you focus your study efforts to improve.
 Some folks find the practice exams easier than the real exams, and others find the real exams easier than the practice exam.
 Either way, we recommend taking the practice exam until such time as you pass materially.

 Studying for the exam within 7 days of the class will increase your retention of the material, as per the 10-24-7 rule mentioned above.

 Be cognizant of the differences between the courseware and the conversation in the classroom.
 Good SAFe instructors will provide you with a multitude of examples, illustrations and stories from their experiences.
 It is likely that you will also hear stories from other members of the class about how SAFe is applied in their organisation.
 While this will certainly aid you in the practicalities of applying SAFe, the exams are based on the material in the course workbooks and the Scaled Agile website.
 If all else fails, just ask yourself - What would Dean Leffingwell do?

 Scaled Agile, Inc. have indicated that their internal data shows that if you take the exam within 10 days of the class you are more likely to pass.

 All Scaled Agile certification exams are timeboxed.
 Once the timebox begins you cannot stop or pause it.
-So find yourself a quiet space in which to sit, away from family, pets and house mates and make sure you have a good strong internet connection.
+So find yourself a quiet space in which to sit, away from family, pets and housemates and make sure you have a good strong internet connection.
 Then focus.
 Read the question carefully.
-It is easy to make silly mistakes when you skim read specific terms like “program”, “portfolio” and “program”.
+It is easy to make silly mistakes when you skim read specific terms like “program”, “portfolio” and “product”.